tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 11 - Fundamentals of Renewable Energy and Solar Photovoltaics.md

 ## Typical PV power conversion system structure
 ![](Attachments/Pasted%20image%2020231026213526.png)
-dc-dc converter: extracts maximum power from PV array and boosts PV string voltage to match inverter input voltage dc-ac converter: converts dc voltage/current into ac form (compatible with the grid) bidirectional converter/battery: supply load when there is no sun, and absorb power when PV power exceeds the load demand converters are studied in ELCT3005 Power Electronics PV power plants are considered in ELCT4004 Power Systems Analysis, ELCT4001 Smart Power Grids
+- DC-DC converter: extracts maximum power from PV array and boosts PV string voltage to match inverter input voltage
+- DC-AC converter: converts dc voltage/current into ac form (compatible with the grid)
+- bidirectional converter/battery: supply load when there is no sun, and absorb power when PV power exceeds the load demand

 # Additional Content
 ---